TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GuidelinesIntegrators/Extensions.rst

   reviews have been undertaken so far.

-- Be careful with extensions and versions marked as `stable`, but not reviewed by the TYPO3 Security Team.
+- Be careful with extensions and versions marked as `stable`, but not reviewed by the `TYPO3 Security Team`:pn:.

 - Check every extension and extension update before you install it on a production site and review it in regards to security, see